Why Ignoring Warning Signs Costs $40K: The Prevention Mistake That Destroys 6 Months of Progress

 The thinking protocol that applies to every class of business failure:

-Run these 5 questions on any signal that makes you feel even slightly uncomfortable.
+Run these five questions on any signal that makes you feel even slightly uncomfortable.
 The discomfort is the data.
-Your nervous system is often detecting problems before your analytical brain has named them.
-That gut feeling is worth $40K in saved crisis costs.
+Your nervous system often picks up problems before your analytical brain has named them, and that gut feeling is worth $40K in avoided crisis costs.

-Transfer challenge: Take one current business decision or concern that’s been on your mind for more than 2 weeks, but you haven’t formally addressed.
-Run these 5 questions.
-If question 3 (trend extrapolated 8 weeks) produces an outcome you don’t want, you have a yellow signal.
-Apply the 48-hour protocol today.
+Transfer challenge: take one current business decision or concern that’s been on your mind for more than two weeks but you haven’t formally addressed.
+Run these five questions.
+If question 3 (the eight-week trend) leads to an outcome you don’t want, you have a yellow signal, and the 48-hour protocol applies today.

 Next 30 minutes: